-On February 27, 2020, we entered into an amendment to a credit agreement dated October 31, 2009 with Silicon Valley Bank ("SVB") (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement") to extend the maturity date of the borrowings under the SVB Credit Agreement from March 30, 2020 to April 30, 2021
+On February 27, 2020, we entered into an amendment to a credit agreement dated October 31, 2009 with Silicon Valley Bank ("SVB") (as the same may from time to time be amended, modified, supplemented or restated, the "SVB Credit Agreement") to extend the maturity date of the borrowings under the SVB Credit Agreement from March 30, 2020 to April 30, 2021.

 On June 24, 2019, we entered into a purchase agreement (the "2019 Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$10 million in shares of our common stock over the 36-month term of the Purchase Agreement subject to the conditions and limitations set forth in the 2019 Purchase Agreement.
-During the three months ended March 28, 2020 and subsequent to March 28, 2020, Lincoln Park did not purchase shares of our common stock under the 2019 Purchase Agreement.
+During the six months ended June 27, 2020 and subsequent to June 27, 2020, Lincoln Park did not purchase shares of our common stock under the 2019 Purchase Agreement.

 On March 5, 2020, we entered into another purchase agreement (the "2020 Purchase Agreement") with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to an aggregate of \$20 million in shares of our common stock over the 36-month term of the 2020 Purchase Agreement subject to the conditions and limitations set forth in the 2020 Purchase Agreement.
-As consideration for entering into the 2020 Purchase Agreement, we issued to Lincoln Park 1,529,052 shares of our common stock as initial commitment shares in a noncash transaction on March 6,

-2020 and will issue up to 917,431 additional shares of our common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
+As consideration for entering into the 2020 Purchase Agreement, we issued to Lincoln Park 1,529,052 shares of our common stock as initial commitment shares in a noncash transaction on March 6, 2020 and will issue up to 917,431 additional shares of our common stock as additional commitment shares on a pro rata basis in connection with any additional purchases.
 We will not receive any cash proceeds from the issuance of these additional commitment shares.
-During the three months ended March 28, 2020, Lincoln Park did not purchase shares of our common stock under the 2020 Purchase Agreement.
+During the six months ended June 27, 2020, Lincoln Park purchased an aggregate of 9,651,964 shares of our common stock for a net purchase price of \$2.8 million under the 2020 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 128,790 shares of our common stock as commitment shares in noncash transactions.

-Subsequent to March 28, 2020, Lincoln Park purchased an aggregate of 2,800,000 shares of our common stock for a net purchase price of \$0.6 million under the 2020 Purchase Agreement.
-In connection with the purchases, we issued to Lincoln an aggregate of 27,596 shares of our common stock as commitment shares in noncash transactions.
+Subsequent to June 27, 2020, Lincoln Park purchased an aggregate of 13,198,158 shares of our common stock for a net purchase price of \$9.0 million under the 2020 Purchase Agreement.
+In connection with the purchases, we issued to Lincoln Park an aggregate of 414,642 shares of our common stock as commitment shares in noncash transactions.